12 Best Banks in Michigan for 2024

 Alternatively, at least $500 in direct deposit activity each month will also get the fee waived.
 Active-duty military members, however, can enjoy the free checking account without meeting these requirements.
 There’s also a minimum opening deposit of $50.

-Conveniently, Old National Bank provides fee-free access to their own ATMs, along with over 53,000 Allpoint terminals nationwide.
-The interest rates are highly competitive, offering 4.85% on CDs and 5.00% on its money market account.
+Old National Bank offers fee-free access to its ATMs and over 53,000 Allpoint terminals nationwide.
+The bank also provides great interest rates on CDs and money market accounts, making it a great option for those looking to grow their savings.

 11. Diversified Members Credit Union